mhroth/tinyosc/README.md

 # TinyOSC

-TinyOSC is a minimal [Open Sound Control](http://opensoundcontrol.org/) (OSC) library written in C. The typical use case is to parse a raw received buffer directly from a socket.
+TinyOSC is a minimal [Open Sound Control](http://opensoundcontrol.org/) (OSC) library written in C. The typical use case is to parse a raw buffer received directly from a socket.
+Given the limited nature of the library it also tends to be quite fast.
+It doesn't hold on to much state and it doesn't do much error checking.
+If you have a good idea of what OSC packets you will receive and need to process them quickly, this library might be for you.

 ## Code Example
 ```C